dan-osull/rob/README.md

 Commands:
-  add     Add FOLDER_PATH to library list    List folders in library and show their size remove  Remove FOLDER_PATH from library
+  add     Add FOLDER_PATH to library list    List folders in library and their size remove  Remove FOLDER_PATH from library
 ```